mbridak/not1mm/README.md

 ### Changing station information

-Station information can be changed any time by going to `File` > `Station Settings` and editing the information.
+Station information can be changed any time by going toawandahl `File` > `Station Settings` and editing the information.

 ## Selecting a contest (It's REQUIRED Russ)